 Items eligible for inclusion in MREL will include an institution's own funds (within the meaning of CRD IV), along with "Eligible Liabilities", meaning liabilities which inter alia, are issued and fully paid up, have a maturity of at least one year (or do not give the investor a right to repayment within one year), and do not arise from derivatives.
-The scope of liabilities which will qualify as "derivatives" for these purposes is not entirely clear from the draft regulatory technical standards.
 The MREL requirement may also have to be met partially through the issuance of contractual bail-in instruments, being instruments that are effectively subordinated to other eligible liabilities in a bail-in or insolvency of the relevant institution.
+According to the Stability Authority's memorandum on the application of MREL requirement published in April 2019, the Notes to be issued under the Programme are likely to qualify as Eligible Liabilities.